raharrison/ryanharrison.co.uk/_posts/2021/2021-01-06-gathering-metrics-micrometer-spring-boot-actuator.md

   - actuator
   - prometheus
   - grafana
-typora-root-url: ..
+typora-root-url: ../..
 ---

-> **Note**: Also check out this follow-up post which covers how to query and create reusable dashboards from your metrics: [Aggregating and Visualizing Spring Boot Metrics with Prometheus and Grafana]({{ site.baseurl }}{% post_url 2021/2021-06-02-aggregating-visualizing-spring-boot-metrics-prometheus-grafana %})
+**Note**: Also check out this follow-up post which covers how to query and create reusable dashboards from your metrics: [Aggregating and Visualizing Spring Boot Metrics with Prometheus and Grafana]({{ site.baseurl }}{% post_url 2021/2021-06-02-aggregating-visualizing-spring-boot-metrics-prometheus-grafana %})

----
+{: .info-block}

-### Why Metrics?
+## Why Metrics?

 Metrics, alongside tracing and logging, form the concept of observability - one of the key cornerstones of DevOps - so hopefully it should be of no surprise to anyone of its importance.
 As we build larger and more distributed platforms, maintaining sufficient visibility into what the system is doing, when it's doing it and how well it's performing becomes more difficult, but also more vital.
 We can likely no longer just directly query the application for these measurements anymore.
 Instead, we require aggregations across all our service instances, as well as the ability to drill-down into particular aspects of a metric to gain most insight.

 The usefulness of metrics also goes well past just capturing overall system health and resource usage.
 We can still observe common things like memory and CPU usage, garbage collection and thread utilization metrics - from the SRE perspective these can still go a long way to monitor and manage a production system - but we should also be looking to go much further than just machine level statistics.
 Well-defined business level metrics, collected automatically by our applications in real-time, are a prerequisite to both our ability to define and measure against SLA's/SLO's, alongside our ability to make well informed, data-driven decisions as part of the wider Agile process.

-### Micrometer
+## Micrometer

 Libraries and frameworks for gathering metrics are nothing new in the Java world.
 Things like [Dropwizard](https://www.dropwizard.io/en/latest/) have been around for many years now, but more recently [Micrometer](https://micrometer.io/) has taken a more prominent position - and for good reason.
 In a lot of ways it supersedes the alternatives.